More Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 Notes on Commercial VPP Participation

-• ADER is the primary vehicle for true commercial VPPs -it allows businesses with batteries, flexible loads, or behind-the-meter systems to aggregate with others in ERCOT's wholesale market.
+- ADER is the primary vehicle for true commercial VPPs — it allows businesses with batteries, flexible loads, or behind-the-meter systems to aggregate with others in ERCOT’s wholesale market.
+With the registered capacity cap now at 500 MW (up from 160 MW), there’s meaningfully more room for new participants than there was a year ago.

-• Most named programs (Tesla, Sunrun/NRG, sonnen/SOLRITE) are marketed toward residential participation but can also enroll commercial battery assets (e.g., Powerwalls on small businesses) if they meet eligibility and aggregation criteria.
+- Most named programs (Tesla, Sunrun/NRG, sonnen/SOLRITE) are marketed toward residential participation but can also enroll commercial battery assets if they meet eligibility and aggregation criteria.

-• Utility or co-op pilots like Base/GVEC and future Austin Energy offerings may provide additional C&I-friendly enrollment paths without the third-party retail REP requirement (they essentially (and legally) ARE your retail electric provider as well !)
+- Utility or co-op pilots like Austin Energy’s Power Partner may provide additional C&I-friendly enrollment paths without a third-party retail electric provider requirement.